dev-xo/remix-saas/docs/guide/02-authentication.md

 You can create a new Github App or OAuth App by visiting [Github Developer Settings](https://github.com/settings/developers) in order to get your `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` API Keys.

 > [!NOTE]
-> Which kind you should use depends on what your app intends to do:
-> - If it will reach out an manipulate a github users repos, then you want a Github App that the user ends up installing into their github account.
-> - If you're just using it for Authentication, then OAuth app
+> In most cases you just want to create a Github App instead of a OAuth app.

 The details you'll want to provide for each Github App (or OAuth App) are:

 - Home page URL: `http://localhost:3000/`
 - Callback URL: `http://localhost:3000/auth/github/callback`

+Once created:

-- For Github Apps:
+- For Github Apps
   - expand `Account Permissions` section
     - change `Email addresses` to `Read only`

-Once created:

-- For Github Apps
   - ensure that `Optional Features > User-to-Server token expiration` button is labeled `Opt-out`
 - Copy the `Client ID` and put it in your `.env` under `GITHUB_CLIENT_ID`
 - Click `Generate new client secret`, copy the secrete and put it in your `.env` under `GITHUB_CLIENT_SECRET`